Knowledge base

 - Choose the method for creating your different WordPress sites (on subdomains)…

-- Click on the installation button:
+- Click the installation button:

 *.your-domain-here (the asterisk allows you to create a wildcard alias) with DNS update so that the correctCNAMEis automatically added to the zone: